ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 :::::::::: question ::::::::::
-When is Insertion Sort a good choice for sorting an array?
+When is Insertion sort a good choice for sorting an array?

 - [x] The array has only a few records out of sorted order
 - [ ] Each record requires a large amount of memory